TEMP0ST/temp0st.github.io/_posts/2020-11-15-live-coding.md

 - coding
 ---

-# Live Coding Environments
-There are a number of free online services designed to help you learn a new prohgramming language or conduct an analysise of your own data directly from your browser.
+There are a number of free online tools that can help you learn a new prohgramming language or conduct an analysise of your own data directly from your browser.
 Most come supported with a number of tutorials to get you started, and the best part is there's no software to install and nothing to configure on your computer.

 Services